Fort Advance |

 (1794), Wilkinson County

-General Elijah Clark and his followers attempted to establish an independent republic west of the Oconee River (Trans-Oconee Republic), and built at least six forts in defiance of Federal Indian treaties with the Creek and Cherokee Indians.
+General Elijah Clarke and his followers attempted to establish an independent republic west of the Oconee River (Trans-Oconee Republic), and built at least six forts in defiance of Federal Indian treaties with the Creek and Cherokee Indians.
 The attempt was short-lived, and is sometimes referred to as the "Oconee War".
-They were: Fort Advance on the Oconee River opposite Town Creek, Fort Defiance (1) six miles upstream from Fort Advance, and Fort Winston (undetermined location).
+They were: Fort Advance on the Oconee River opposite Town Creek, Fort Defiance (1) six miles upstream from Fort Advance (1936 D.A.R. stone monument located at West Hancock and Jefferson Streets in Milledgeville), and Fort Winston (undetermined location).
 No information has been found for the other three.

 Fort Jackson (2)